adamkurth/reborn_dev/doc/source/beams.rst

 Another important parameter is the beam direction:

-    :math:`\hat{b}` : The incident beam direction.
+    :math:`\hat{k}_0` : The incident beam direction.

-Code in the bornagain package does not in general assume a particular beam direction, but the :class:`Beam <bornagain.source.Beam>` class does set the default to [0, 0, 1].
-If you think the "z" direction is the only "obvious" choice for the beam direction, you should read the documentation for popular software such as MOSFLM.
-There is one place where a beam direction is presently assumed in bornagain: the viewers presently assume the [0, 0, 1] beam direction.
+Code in the bornagain package does not in general assume a particular beam direction, but the :class:`Beam <bornagain.source.Beam>` class does set the default to :math:`\hat{k}_0 = (0, 0, 1)` which we might call the :math:`\hat{z}` direction.
+Note that virtually all concievable coordinate systems have been used by at least one popular diffraction analysis package, which is why bornagain focuses on vectorized math that removes all assumptions of the beam direction.
+There is, however, one place where a beam direction is presently assumed: the diffraction viewer interfaces presently assume the :math:`\hat{k}_0 = (0, 0, 1)` beam direction (but this will be more flexible in the future).

-Beam polarization can also be important:
+Beam polarization can also be important if you care about differential scattering cross sections.
+The polarization axis is defined as

-   :math:`\hat{u}` : Defines a unique axis through which polarization is specified.
+   :math:`\hat{E}_0` : "Polarization axis" that defines a unique axis through which polarization is specified.

-This single vector :math:`\hat{u}` is appropriate for linearly polarized beams, and the default value is the [1, 0, 0] direction.
+This single vector :math:`\hat{E}_0` is appropriate for linearly polarized beams, and the default value is :math:`\hat{E}_0 = (1, 0, 0)`.
 For beams that are not purely linearly polarized, you will most likely sum the intensity contributions from each of the two polarizations, and the weights of those two contributions may be specified within the :class:`Beam <bornagain.source.Beam>` class.
 The second polarization vector is not specified explicitly; it is *always* equal to :math:`\hat{u}\times\hat{b}` due to the nature of Elecrodynamics.
 We do not presently support circularly or elliptically polarized light but that can be added if need be.